Behzad Mirkhani

 Behzad Mirkhani (born 13 May 1969) is a Persian guitarist and composer, best known for his works based on folk music idioms.
-He is a member of Iran House of Music, Irish Music Rights Organization (IMRO), and the Registry of Guitar Tutors (RGT).
+He is a member of the Iran House of Music, Irish Music Rights Organization (IMRO), and the Registry of Guitar Tutors (RGT).

 Career

-Born in Tehran, since 1990, he began to compose a series of works including guitar concertos, string quartets, orchestral music and pieces for solo guitar and guitar with mixed ensemble which have received numerous performances.
+Born in Tehran, in 1990, he began to compose a series of works including guitar concertos, string quartets, orchestral music and pieces for solo guitar and guitar with mixed ensembles, which have received numerous performances.

-In the music center of Iran ministry of culture, Behzad Mirkhani's debut album, The Last Leaf (1990), has been established as the first Iranian composition for the classical guitar.
-His other albums have been released since then through Iranian record labels, and internationally through CD Baby, USA.
+In the music center of Iran Ministry of culture, Behzad Mirkhani's debut album, The Last Leaf (1990), has been established as the first Iranian composition for the classical guitar.
+His other albums have been released since then through Iranian record labels and internationally through CD Baby, headquartered in Oregon.